momostarsky/imebra_git/docs/dicom_uid_generation_classes.rst

    Class diagram of the UID generators related classes

-Imebra supplies two generators that are able to produce UIDs that can be used as SOP instances UID:
+Dicomhero supplies two generators that are able to produce UIDs that can be used as SOP instances UID:

 - :ref:`SerialNumberUIDGenerator`, to be used when the software has a mean to know its own serial number
 - :ref:`RandomUIDGenerator`, to be used when the software is not able to retrieve its own serial number